 If you were hoping to borrow $25,000 and your credit score is 650, you probably would not qualify for a personal loan.
 You would be more eligible for an installment loan, but may find that most lenders would not allow an amount this high without a credit score of 720 or higher.
 Leaving you the choice of taking a lower amount now, or work on improving your score so you might be able to qualify for a personal loan later.
 However, if you had a good income and little to no debt, some lenders may take a chance on you even if your credit score was marginally good.

 Personal Loans – these can allow you to borrow up to $50,000, or sometimes more, but are reserved for people with good to excellent credit.
 They often come with preferred terms and better interest rates, but not available to everyone.
 Many personal loans are available for up to five years in many instances.

 Installment Loans – this type of loan is more suited to those with a fair to good credit score.
 The amounts available also tend to be smaller, with interest rates that are higher than most personal loans.
-The amount available is often from $2,500 to $25,000, depending on the lender.
-Most installment loans are available for one to three years on average.
+The amount available is often from $2,000 to $25,000, depending on the lender.
+Most installment loans are available for one to three year terms on average.